berndbausch/Devstack-Kubernetes/instructions.md

     done &
     $ exit

-This short script returns "Welcome to server 1" when the server receives an HTTP request.
+This short script responds with "Welcome to server 1" when the server receives an HTTP request.
 Do the same for the other instance.

     ssh -i kubekey cirros@FLOATING-IP-2